-People keep asking me for details about fun adventures, so I will post some of them here.
+People keep asking me for details about fun adventures, so I will post some of them here – starting with: hiking in Kluane National Park.
 Recently, I visited and hiked in Yukon Territory.
 I wouldn’t put this one into the “adventure” category – more like low-key, easy hiking but a fun trip in a beautiful area and well worth the visit.

 I’d driven through and past the area a number of times over the years, usually en route to other exciting hiking or backpacking destinations, sometimes with my mom, who was also on this trip.
 We had always thought that Kluane Lake and Kluane National Park seemed to be worthwhile as a destination.
 Turns out, we were right.
 So this time, I flew into Fairbanks, met up with a friend and some family members, and drove to Haines Junction (HJ), in Canada.